 For those who want to be both king and queen, and god and goddess for Halloween

 Zeus is the king of the gods as well as the god of the sky and of thunder.
 His wife and the queen of the gods is Hera, the goddess of women and marriage.

-Dress up as these 2 if you want to be a king and queen aside from being a god and goddess for Halloween.
+Dress up as Hera and Zeus if you want to be a king and queen aside from being a god and goddess for Halloween.

 However, if you're looking for a couple that's a bit more faithful to each other, then you might want to dress up as Hades and Persephone instead.

 Look queenly, majestic, and regal dressed up as Hera for Halloween